| Jonny interviewed in The Herald. 6th April It comes so naturally MARIANNE GRAY talks to a surprisingly

 - unless you're just vain about celebrity.
 You're always looking

+for the one thing that will surprise you.
 "If you're serious about what you're doing, you've got to

 keep your head and follow your instinct.
 Maybe you won't reach